aboutcode-org/scancode-toolkit/docs/source/cli-reference/core-options.rst

 ----------------------------------

     Normally, the scan takes place upto the maximum level of nesting of directories possible.
-But using the ``--max-depth`` option, the depth of the scan can be limited.
+But using the ``--max-depth`` option, you can specify the maximum level of directories to scan, including and below the root location.
 This can reduce the time taken for the scan when deeper directories are not relevant.

     Note that the ``--max-depth`` option will be ignored if you are scanning from a JSON file using the ``--from-json`` option.
 In that case, the original depth is used.

-    Some INTEGER values of the ``--max-depth INTEGER`` option:

-    - **4**     - Scan only upto 4 levels of subdirectories
-    - **0**     - Default, Scan upto maximum levels of subdirectories (no depth limit)
-    - **-1**    - Same effect as when set to 0

     An example usage::